-ALL STUDENTS ALL STUDENTS IN GRADES 9-12 PLEASE MARK EACH APPLICABLE SPACE: RELEASE TO MILITARY: A I do NOT consent to the release of dirinformation about the student named below outsi Great Hearts Texas/GHNO system to sources such institution of higher education or newspapers and media, except as authorized by law. de the information to the military about the student named below.
-B I do NOT consent to the release photographs or directory information within the Hearts Texas/ GHNO system such as yearbooks, if for sports information, programs or articles.
-Great PRINT Student's Full Legal Name Students Date of Birth (month/day/year) PRINT Parent/Guardian/Full Legal Name rent/Guardian Signature Date (month/day/year)
+ALL STUDENTS ALL STUDENTS IN GRADES 9-12 PLEASE MARK EACH APPLICABLE SPACE: RELEASE TO MILITARY: A I do NOT consent to the release of directory information about the student named below outside the Great Hearts Texas/GHNO system to sources such as an institution of higher education or newspapers and other media, except as authorized by law.
+C I do NOT consent to the release of directory information to the military about the student named below.
+B I do NOT consent to the release of photographs or directory information within the Great Hearts Texas/ GHNO system such as yearbooks, rosters for sports information, programs or articles.

+PRINT Student's Full Legal Name

+Students Date of Birth (month/day/year)

+PRINT Parent/Guardian/Full Legal Name

+Parent/Guardian Signature

+Date (month/day/year)